madwareru/edu-json-parser/README.md

 You could run it with a command `cargo run --example (simple/sample2)`

 # benchmarks
 It has a simple benchmark to compare with such libraries as `json` and `serde_json`.

+You could run it with a command `cargo bench`

 At this moment is slower around 5 and 2.5 times than each other respectively